 Jet Propulsion Laboratories, the innovation partner of NASA of every manned or unmanned mission since the inception of the space program were stumped when their Apollo program inventors began retiring and they simply could not replace their problem-solving skills, despite hiring the best of the best from MIT, Stanford and CalTec.
-Closer investigation concluded that recent graduates lacked the play history of their predecessors, who had built box carts, taken apart clocks and fixed appliances as children, suggesting that a 2-million-year-old connection between brain and hand had been mistakenly relegated to tapping keyboards.
+Closer investigation concluded that recent graduates lacked the play history of their predecessors, who had built box carts, taken apart clocks and fixed appliances as children.
+The lost intelligence was a 2-million-year-old connection between brain and hand that had been relegated to tapping keyboards.

-LEGO® Serious Play® is a method that reconnects hand and brain, activating the whole brain using visualisation, tactile problem solving, metaphor and storytelling, reconnecting it with our physical faculties in time and space, and enabling a group to respond to complex challenges collectively.
+LEGO® Serious Play® is a method that reconnects the hand and brain, activating the whole brain in visualisation, tactile problem solving, metaphor and storytelling, and reconnecting it with our physical faculties in time and space, enabling creative collective responses to complex challenges.
 It is literally ‘building to think’.

 When to use it?